 - Library materials.
 After using materials, please place them in the "sorting" area located on each stack floor or designated book trucks.
 Items may also be left on tables.
 Do not re-shelve materials or leave them where they can be damaged: on the floor, stacked too high, on copy machines, etc.

 - Food and beverages.
-In general, food and beverages may be consumed in the Library, however, Library users should use caution to assure that materials and equipment are not damaged by spillage from food or drink.
+In general, food and beverages may be consumed in the Library, however, Library users should use caution to ensure that materials and equipment are not damaged by spillage from food or drink.
 Beverages should be in sealed/closed containers.
 Food and Drink containers should not be placed on books or bookshelves.
 Posted signage designates those areas where food and beverages are not permitted.

 - Waste paper and trash.
 Patrons should clean up after themselves by placing waste paper and other trash, such as beverage and food containers, in waste receptacles located throughout the Library.
 Use of designated paper “recycling” bins is encouraged as appropriate.

-- University environmental health and safety regulations require footwear to be worn at all times in campus buildings, including the Library.
+- Footwear required.
+University environmental health and safety regulations require footwear to be worn at all times in campus buildings, including the Library.